What is omnichannel?

 Should the customer call again, a different agent is likely to answer the call, and once again the agent would not be able to easily and quickly navigate to the customer’s interaction history.
 Once again, the (now possibly frustrated) customer would have to spend time to bring this agent up to speed.
 Good luck getting the customer to call again!
 An unhappy customer = A lost customer = Lost revenue.

-It’s certainly workable, but customer experience isn’t the best and there’s a fair amount of precious time wasted that directly impacts operational output and bottom line.
+It’s certainly workable, but this customer experience isn’t the best and there’s a fair amount of precious time wasted that directly impacts operational output and bottom line.

-How is a Multichannel Contact Center different from an Omnichannel Contact Center?
+How is a multichannel contact center different from an omnichannel contact center?